Public Works and Environmental Services

 What to Expect

 During design, residents may notice survey crews and engineering staff visiting the project location to obtain data and information on existing site conditions.
-Two public hearings will be held during the design period, with the first one occurring in early 2025.
+Up to two community outreach meetings are planned to be held during the design period.
+The first meeting occurred March 20, 2025.
 The owners of any properties from which temporary and/or permanent easements are required will be contacted by a Fairfax County right-of-way agent in early 2025.
 Construction is anticipated to begin in Fall 2026 and be substantially completed in Spring 2028.

 Project Cost and Funding Source